nerves-project/erlinit/README.md

 This can be mitigated by using `udev` to populate the `/dev/disks/by-*` directories, but even this can be inconvenient when you just want to refer to the drive that provides the root filesystem.
-To address this, `erlinit` creates `/dev/rootdisk0`, `/dev/rootdisk1`, etc. and symlinks them to the expected devices.
-For example, if your root file system is on `/dev/mmcblk0p1`, you'll get a symlink from `/dev/rootdisk1` to `/dev/mmcblk0p1` and similar files for each partition.
-The whole disk will be `/dev/rootdisk0`.
+To address this, `erlinit` creates `/dev/rootdisk0`, `/dev/rootdisk0p1`, etc. and symlinks them to the expected devices.
+For example, if your root file system is on `/dev/mmcblk0p1`, you'll get a symlink from `/dev/rootdisk0p1` to `/dev/mmcblk0p1` and the whole disk will be `/dev/rootdisk0`.
+Similarly, if the root filesystem is on `/dev/sdb1`, you'd still get `/dev/rootdisk0p1` and `/dev/rootdisk0` and they'd by symlinked to `/dev/sdb1` and `/dev/sdb` respectively.

 ## Chaining programs